The type of rock underlying a lake is important in determining the chemical character of a lake. Lakes found entirely on Precambrian

 the rocks underlying White Lake.
 White Lake can be seen on this map in the upper right hand corner.
 The map legend indicates that

-the entire northern shore of the lake is underlain by granites, granite gneiss and syenite.
-These rocks we associate with Precambrian
+the entire western shore of the lake is composed of granites, granite gneiss and syenite.
+These rocks we associate

 Geological Setting of White Lake